Rajdeepray36/Spring-Boot-CRUD/README.md

 # Spring-Boot-CRUD
-# This is a Spring Boot CRUD Code having two differnt tables.
+# This is a Spring Boot CRUD Code having two different tables.